The expropriation was wrong.

 But anyway, the provincial government kept the mistake secret from the public for as long as they could.
 When they did release the information, the news release buried the truth under a pile of words that seemed as though they intended to hide what really happened.
 There was some guff about Abitibi abandoning its responsibilities.

 Faced with such a serious mistake in their plan to leave the environmental costs with Abitibi, the provincial government – as then-natural resources minister Kathy Dunderdale later acknowledged – thought they would introduce new legislation to give the mill back to Abitibi.
-To un-expropriate the mill, as it were, and as foolish as the idea seems.
+To un-expropriate the mill, as it were, and as foolish as the idea seems, that is precisely what the provincial government wanted to do.

 Almost a year after they expropriated the mill – by mistake – the provincial government issued a series of environmental clean-up orders to Abitibi.
 Those orders, issued in 2009 long after the expropriation, were part of the saga that wound up in front of a Quebec judge and ultimately the Supreme Court of Canada.

 The judge in Quebec found and seven justices of the Supreme Court agreed that this was not a case involving a “detached regulator or public enforcer issuing [an] order for the public good”.
-In other words, the environmental orders issued in 2009 were part of the ongoing drama of the provincial government’s 2008 expropriation.
+In other words, the environmental orders issued in 2009 were part of the ongoing drama of the provincial government’s 2008 expropriation, not about looking after the environment.

 Rigging the Game